huabawa/Jalpc/_posts/2017-08-23-How-to-connect-to-a-AWS-DB-Instance-running-MySQL-with-Shiny.md

 A message starting with, Welcome to the MySQL monitor., will show to tell you that you have successfully connected to the DB instance.
 4. Type SHOW databases; into command prompt.
 5. Type USE database;

+For more information on how to do this, go to this link. http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ConnectToInstance.html

 GRANT syntax
 Granting all privileges on database to some user in the DB instance MySQL